-Sunday: At 3:15 in the afternoon I receive a call from Leroy.
-I know that he is in Atlanta because the location he was calling from showed up on my caller id.
-At this point, I was beyond pissed off at him.
-However, I was curious as to what he had to say for himself.
-He informed me that he was heading back to Peoria soon and if I wanted to meet him I should come to the gas station where he was calling from.
-I asked him when did he get into town and where had he been?
-He told me he met a young woman at Caribou Coffee when he arrived in town and he spent the weekend with her.
-My head literally exploded.
-However, I was never disrespectful to him nor did I raise my voice.
-I simply said to him, thank you for acknowledging me as your daughter.
-This weekend proves that it just wasn't meant for us to have a relationship with each other.
-I then told him not to call me anymore and to have a safe ride home.
+Sunday: At 3:15 in the afternoon, Leroy called me from Atlanta, and I knew this because of the location displayed on my caller ID.
+At that moment, I was extremely angry with him.
+Nevertheless, I was interested in hearing what he had to say for himself.
+He informed me that he would soon be returning to Peoria, and if I wanted to meet him, I should come to the gas station where he was calling from.
+I asked him where he had been since his arrival and when he got into town.
+He explained that he had met a young woman at Caribou Coffee and had spent the weekend with her.
+His words made me furious.
+However, I maintained my composure and never disrespected him or raised my voice.
+I simply thanked him for acknowledging me as his daughter and told him that this weekend confirmed that we were not meant to have a relationship with each other.
+I then asked him not to contact me anymore and wished him a safe journey home.

 Verdict: Leroy is Out

-My father tried to call me a few times throughout the following year.
-Thanks to caller id I didn't bother answering his calls.
-One time, he called from a friend's phone and I picked up because I didn't recognize the caller.
-His friend tried to convince me to talk to him, but I declined.
-I changed my telephone number after receiving that call.
+My father attempted to call me several times over the following year.
+However, I didn't answer any of his calls as I could see his number on the caller ID.
+Once, he called me from a friend's phone and I picked up the call as I didn't recognize the number.
+His friend tried to convince me to talk to him, but I refused.
+After that call, I changed my phone number.

-The following Thanksgiving, I received the note below from Leroy that squashed any dreams I might have had of connecting with him in the future.
-During the months I was talking to Leroy over the phone, we had sent each other pictures.
-He sent the note below asking me to return the pictures that he sent to me in addition to a stack of pictures of me that I had sent to him.
-Petty, right?
+On the Thanksgiving following this, I received a note from Leroy that shattered any hopes of reuniting with my father in the future.
+During the months we had been talking over the phone, Leroy and I had exchanged pictures.
+In the note, Leroy asked me to return the pictures he had sent me, along with a stack of pictures of myself that I had sent to him.
+It was a petty request.

 In all of my personal posts, I want to share how to help stop or at least prevent child abuse.
 Details below.